Home / Attractions / London Eye Deals

 The London Eye, (photo; Phil Loach)

-Here’s a chance to enjoy a third off standard price tickets for the London Eye Tussauds when you travel by train.
+Here’s a chance to enjoy a third off standard price tickets for the London Eye when you travel by train.
 This promotion is only available for advance bookings only with London Eye tickets priced from £17.33pp.
 Simply purchase valid train tickets & book your promotional tickets in advance.
-Worth noting that this offer now limits the number of promotional tickets available depending upon the date of your visit so works best for those that can be flexible with their dates.
+Worth noting that this offer is available until 31 May 2026 but watch out for limits on the number of promotional tickets available depending upon the date of your visit.
 More information available at London Eye; 1/3 Off Tickets Promotion.

 6. London Eye; Blue Light Discounts/UK Defence Discounts

 Blue Light Cardholders or members of the UK Defence Discount Service can pick up discounted tickets for the London Eye at select times of the year.
 You need some forward planning with these promotions as tickets need to be pre-booked at least 24 hours in advance and cannot be processed at the ticket kiosks on the day of your visit.
-Simple access the Blue Light Discount Card or UK Defence Discount Service to enjoy savings of 15% off online ticket prices.
+Simple access the Blue Light Discount Card site or UK Defence Discount Service to enjoy savings of up to 14% off online ticket prices.

 PICK UP London Eye Tickets from £29pp – guarantee entry & save up to £10pp off standard price tickets.